Penn-TopGuNN/TopGuNN/README.md

 ### Introduction

-Our package, Top GuNN Similarity Search, provides python-based software to automatically query and search through approximately 5TB of vectors spanning 1000 months or articles, spanning 12-years, from 8 different news agencies (Gigaword corpus is approximately 50GBs of data).
+Our package, TopGuNN Similarity Search, provides python-based software to automatically query and search through approximately 5TB of vectors spanning 1000 months or articles, spanning 12-years, from 8 different news agencies (Gigaword corpus is approximately 50GBs of data).

 * I have provided data for 3 months of Gigaword, so you can betatest the scripts (see `betatest/` folder, start at [Order of Script Execution](#order-of-script-execution)).